 Stretch the calf and plantar fascia

-Probably the most widely recommended treatment for PF.
-Stretch both muscles of the calf gastrocnemius (top in the picture) and soleus (at the bottom).
+Probably the most widely recommended treatment for PF although we lack high quality evidence to support it.
+If calf tightness is an issue for you try stretching both muscles; gastrocnemius (top in the picture) and soleus (at the bottom).
 Hold for 30 seconds 3-5 reps, 2-3 times per day.
 In both cases the leg at the back is the one being stretched.
 With both these stretches it’s a good idea to turn the foot in or out a little, as well as stretching it with the foot pointing straight forward.
 We don’t move entirely in straight lines so it makes sense to vary these stretches a little.
 Another way of doing this is the “ultimate calf stretch” which stretches the calf and includes some rotation.
 It is quite an aggressive stretch though so be cautious with it.
 You can also help release tightness in the calf using a foam roller.
 This is often painful at first but improves if you persevere.

 Picture from Roxas 2005